 Cork wood flooring is manufactured by harvesting the bark of the cork oak tree.
 The harvesting process does not involve the actual removal of any trees; thus, it is a sustainable and environmentally friendly resource.
-The harvested cork wood can be kept as slices, or ground into granules, before combined with bonding resin to produce tiles or planks.
+The harvested cork wood can be kept as slices, or ground into granules before combined with bonding resin to produce tiles or planks.
 In the tile cut, cork wood flooring is produced in the traditional 12 by 12 inch or 12 by 24-inch dimension.
-While cork planks are typically manufactured in the size 12 by 36 inch.
-Cork is naturally a light to medium brown colour which can be stained in a variety of tones to meet the desired appearance.
+While cork planks are typically manufactured in the size 12 by 36 inches.
+Cork is naturally light to medium brown colour which can be stained in a variety of tones to meet the desired appearance.

 Cork tiles can be produced in a variety of colours as displayed above.

 Under high traffic conditions, cork floors are very durable.
 The reason for this is largely due to the structure of the cork tile or plank.
 Each square centimetre of the cork is composed of up to 40 million cells, each acting as a shock absorber.
 As well as providing durability, cork can absorb sound and heat.
 This makes the flooring relatively quiet and comfortable to walk on.
 Moreover, cork flooring is resilient to damage and dents.
 Primarily, this is due to the innate structure of the cork, where each cell is surrounded by pockets of gas.
 This creates a cushioning effect that prevents impressions from leaving dents.
 Another benefit is that cork flooring is a sustainable alternative to traditional wood or laminate flooring.